We are thrilled to have another guest post from a Junior Chef (Jonah Schaik).

 - While the pasta is boiling, cook the turkey: In a large, deep skillet over moderate heat, warm the olive oil.
 Add the ground turkey and cook, stirring to break up the meat, until just starting to brown, about 10 minutes.
 Season with salt and pepper, then transfer the meat to a plate and reserve.

 - In the same large skillet over low heat, warm 3 tablespoons of the chicken broth.
 Add the onions and bell pepper, and sauté, stirring occasionally, until softened, 8 to 10 minutes.
-Add the garlic and sauté, stirring occasionally, 5 minutes.
+Add the garlic and sauté, stirring occasionally, for 5 minutes.
 Add the basil and the dried red pepper, and return the cooked turkey to the pan.
 Add the remaining chicken broth, and simmer over low heat for 10 minutes.

 Add the pesto to the pasta.
 Stir well to combine, adding the reserved pasta cooking liquid as necessary to loosen the pesto.
 Add the turkey sauce to the pasta and cook over low heat, stirring to combine, until heated through.
 Serve hot, with freshly grated Parmesan on the side.